stoudth/DatabaseProject/README.md

 -----------------------------------------

 #### TOGGLE ADD BUTTONS SCRIPT CITATION
-The purpose of this script in some of the hbs files is to allow users to toggle between hiding and showing add/update forms as needed. <br />
+The toggle buttons that are used in some of the HBS files were adapted W3 Schools How To guide.<br />
 **Date:** 2/25/2023 <br />
 **Adapted from:** W3 Schools How TO - Toggle Hide and Show <br />
 **Source URL:** https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp <br />
-**Description:** Toggles visible elements on page.
+**Description:** The purpose of this script in some of the hbs files is to allow users to toggle between hiding and showing add/update forms as needed.

 ---------------------------------------